ChaoTzuYin/AutoPPT/README.md

 writer.to_pptx('result.pptx')
 ```
 **Notice:**
-<br>‧The input format for word placeholders should be **str**, otherwise the program may not be work correctly.
-If you would like to put a number here (e.g., float or integer), make sure to convert it into string before placing into the placeholder.</br>
+<br>‧The input format for word placeholders should be **str**, otherwise, the program may not work correctly.
+If you would like to put a number here (e.g., float or integer), make sure to convert it into string before placing it into the placeholder.</br>
 <br>‧The input format for image placeholders should be a 3D numpy array formatting in (W,H,C) and scaled in [0,1].</br>